-Today marks the second annual Professional Engineers Day in the USA; to celebrate we take a look at how Engineering is driving the renewable energy sectors rapid growth.
+Today marks the second annual Professional Engineers Day and to celebrate we take a look at how Engineering is driving alternative power sources and the renewable energy sector’s rapid growth.

 Renewable Energy – The Statistics